How much does Automist home fire sprinkler cost?

 Things to be aware of when not buying Automist and opting for traditional sprinklers or watermist systems

 Ensure that your quote covers all the costs required to complete your installation.
-Often the provision of an adequate water main is your responsibility, unless otherwise quoted.
+Often, providing an adequate water main is your responsibility unless otherwise quoted.
 There can be expensive additional costs when installing sprinkler systems if your home can not provide the flow required to run your system.

-In many cases it will be your responsibility to consult with the Local Water Authority and establish whether your system can be installed directly.
+In many cases, it will be your responsibility to consult with the Local Water Authority and establish whether your system can be installed directly.
 A typical traditional sprinkler system requires a minimum of 100 lpm at 2 bar working pressure.
-If your mains water is not sufficient you would have two options, either to upgrade via contacting your Local Water Authority, or installing a tank and pump.
+If your mains water is insufficient, you would have two options: upgrade via contacting your Local Water Authority or installing a tank and pump.

 Questions to ask:

 - Has the water supply been designed to cater for a sprinkler system at the planning stage?

 - Who fits the bill if there is a false activation?
 What's the likely damage?

 - Can the system be connected to the mains water supply?
 Will the system require a storage tank or priority valve?

 - Is the price for 'making good' included in the quote?